 Life gives us some painful and hugely challenging cards sometimes.
 We have a choice how we deal with them.
 We can either allow them to destroy us, or we can use them to make something worthwhile and positive.
 This is one of the positive things I’m creating and I hope that my words can maybe help you, or someone you know.
-I hope that my creation ‘How to Phoenix’ will give others some strength in their darkest hours of despair.

 Each step forward is a step back towards the light, and back towards life.
 Each step matters.

 Please share my post if you feel it would help others.